MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 The main components of the Return to Workplace solution:

-- **Power App for the Solution Administrator (Model App)** to setup and configure master data related to workplaces and users that will use this solution.
+- **Solution Administrator App** used to setup and configure master data related to workplaces and users that will use this solution.

-- **Leadership Dashboard for Executive Leaders (PBI)** to review current data related to all of their workplaces as it relates to Covid-19 conditions and facility readiness factors.
+- **Leadership Dashboard for Executive Leaders** to review current data related to all of their workplaces as it relates to Covid-19 conditions and facility readiness factors.
 Theses dashboards provide a comparison of selected measures and metrics associated to established goals/targets for facilities in their locations and respective phase rules/guidelines set for them by government agencies.

-- **Power App for Facility Managers (Model App)** to develop and execute on reopening plans.
+- **Facility Managers App** used to develop and execute on reopening plans.

-- **Power App for Employees (Canvas App)** will be used by employees that are seeking to return to the workplace.
+- **Employee App)** used by employees that are seeking to return to the workplace.
 Employees can use this app to identify open buildings and self-attest to no symptoms prior to returning to a reopened workplace.

-- **Power App for Health & Safety Lead (Model App)** to manage cases for employees under investigation.
+- **Case Management App** used to manage cases for employees under investigation.

 # Demo: Quick overview